tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

     - Display when current Hold or Vacation ends
     - If the thermostat loses its connection to the Ecobee Cloud, displays the time that the last valid update was recieved

+<b>Sensor UI Feature Enhancements</b>
+  -	A new multiAttributeTile replaces the old presentation, with motion displayed at the bottom left corner
+  - Now displays the parent thermostat's current Program within each Sensor device
+  - New mini-icons indicate which of the 3 default programs (Home, Away, Sleep) the sensor is included in.
+    - The sensor can be added or removed from a Program by tapping these mini icons.
+  - Includes 4 new "blank" mini-tiles that are utilized by the new Smart Room Helper App

+<b>SmartThings Integration</b>
+	- Messages sent to the Device's notification log (found under the Recently tab of a Device) are now optimized, most with colored icons
+	- All current Attributes and Capabilities of Thermostat devices are supported
+	- Most Ecobee Setting variables are now available as Attributes of a Thermostat (so things like CoRE can see them)
+	- Now offers several new API Command interfaces, including:
+		- DeleteVacation()	(deletes currently running vacation only)
+		- AddSensorToProgram(), AddSensorToHome(), AddSensorToAway(), AddSensorToSleep()
+		- DeleteSensorFromProgram(), DeleteSensorFromHome(), DeleteSensorFromAway(), DeleteSensorFromSleep()
+		- RemoveSensorFromProgram(), RemoveSensorFromHome(), (etc.)

 <b>Operational Enhancements</b>
   - Operational Efficiency
     - Redesigned to do only lightweight polls of the Ecobee Cloud before requesting updates